lawrennd/lynguine/backlog/bugs/2025-12-21_fix-read-files-sourceroot-conflict.md

 ## Acceptance Criteria

-- [ ] Examine the test at line 319 to understand what data is being passed
+- [x] Examine the test at line 319 to understand what data is being passed
-- [ ] Review `lynguine/access/io.py:552` to see the validation logic
+- [x] Review `lynguine/access/io.py:552` to see the validation logic
-- [ ] Determine if "sourceRoot" is a reserved field name or if the conflict is legitimate
+- [x] Determine if "sourceRoot" is a reserved field name or if the conflict is legitimate
-- [ ] Either:
+- [x] Either:
-  - Fix the test data to not include "sourceRoot" if it's reserved
+  - Fix the test data to not include "sourceRoot" if it's reserved ✅
   - Change the internal field name for root to avoid conflicts (e.g., "_sourceRoot", "source_root_dir")
   - Update the validation to handle this case more gracefully
-- [ ] Verify the test passes after changes
+- [x] Verify the test passes after changes
-- [ ] Ensure no other tests break
+- [x] Ensure no other tests break
-- [ ] Document any reserved field names if applicable
+- [x] Document any reserved field names if applicable

 ## Implementation Notes